ceramic-sf/quick-boi-source/bolq.md

 It is incorrect to only expect good things to happen.
 Problems are inevitable because everything can always have something wrong with it.
 ```

 Blind optimism is a stance toward the future, it consists of proceeding as if one knows that the bad outcomes will not happen.
-Knowing that [problemss are soluble](#problems-are-inevitable-problems-are-soluble), does not reduce the number of problems in the future because new (different) problems arise.
+Knowing that [problems are soluble](#problems-are-inevitable-problems-are-soluble), does not reduce the number of problems in the future because new (different) problems arise.

-*The future cannot be expected to be exclusively good because new problems are a consequence of fallabalism.*
+*The future cannot be expected to be exclusively good because new problems are a consequence of fallibilism.*

 ### Blind pessimism (the precautionary principle)